Milsons Point railway station: Current station

+The station was upgraded and received a lift connecting the platform and underneath concourse at some point between July 1995 and September 1998.

 Description

 Buildings

 The complex comprises platform office and shelter (1932), platform faces (1932), subway entrances (1932), concourse (1932), walls and abutments (1932), and the Burton Street Under-bridge (1932).

 Platform office and platform (1932)

 Platform structures include a platform office and shelter awnings over.
 The platform office retains timber double-hung sash windows.
-The island platform configuration is accessed via concrete stairs and a recently installed elevator.
+The island platform configuration is accessed via concrete stairs and a lift installed in 2006.

 Entrances (1932)

 The Alfred Street entrance retains its 1932 decorative awning and original light fittings either side.
 The Broughton Street awning has been replaced (date unknown) with a modern awning that extends over the entrances to shops that face Broughton Street.
 Above each entrance is fixed a cartouche with "1932" written on it.

 Concourse (1932)

 The concourse level includes station managers office, ticket and booking offices, amenities and a series of small shop outlets on the northern side.
 Access is via covered subway entrance ways in Alfred and Broughton streets.
 The stairs and walls of the concourse are tiled in cream-coloured ceramic tiles with maroon bands as top courses.
 The concourse includes a number of small shop fronts used for take away and small businesses, with shops facing Broughton Street.
 These were included in the original 1932 layout.